OSTEOPATHIC BOARD CERTIFICATION

 • Signed applicant statement and ethical certification statement

-• 10 case management presentations
+• Case log and case management presentations (if applicable)

 Exam Fees